-The COVID-19 pandemic does not allow to safely hold large in-person events currently.
+The COVID-19 pandemic does not allow to hold large in-person events currently safely.
 Thus, the 4th International Conference on Econometrics and Statistics (EcoSta 2021) will take place virtually.
 The virtual conference will be hosted by the Hong Kong University of Science and Technology, Hong Kong, 24-26 June 2021.
 Tutorials will be given on Wednesday 23rd of June 2021.
 All the scientific sessions will take place virtually.
 Still, if the health conditions and the local regulations allow in-person meetings by the conference time, the organizers will consider holding in-person networking events in Hong Kong.

 The 3rd International Conference on Econometrics and Statistics, EcoSta 2019, has taken place at the National Chung Hsing University (NCHU), Taiwan, 25-27 June 2019, and gathered about 660 participants.
 In 2020, EcoSta was postponed due to the COVID-19 pandemic.